blubskye/Yuno-Gasai-Tech-Server/README.md

 Use your package manager to install these and/or the script provided by nodejs

-Then do a git clone https://github.com/blubaustin/Yuno-Gasai-2.git
+Then do a git clone [https://github.com/blubaustin/Yuno-Gasai-2.git](https://github.com/blubskye/Yuno-Gasai-Tech-Server]

-cd Yuno-Gasai-2
+cd Yuno-Gasai-Tech-Server

 npm install